BCarnaval/dvmc-impurity-solver/README.md

 be found as a command.

 # Details

-Two more README are encouraged to read after this one:

-- `./samples/README` - About the code usage (with few working examples).
-- `./tool/dvmc/README` - About the tools that can be used to analyse the data.

 Please email us at <maxime.charlebois@uqtr.ca> or <antoine.de.lagrave@usherbrooke.ca>
 if you have any question on the code.
 This complete the documentation of dVMC.